boyter/boyter.org/content/posts/sloc-cloc-code.md

 -------------------------------------------------------------------------------
 ```

-In order to evaulate how well the complexity calculation works I tried it against my personal project searchcode server http://github.com/boyter/searchcode-server where I would expect that the files SearchCodeLib, IndexService and CodeMatcher to be the most complex based on personal experience.
+In order to evaulate how well the complexity calculation works I tried it against my personal project searchcode server http://github.com/boyter/searchcode-server where I would expect that the files SearchCodeLib, IndexService and CodeMatcher to be the most complex based on what I know about the codebase.

 ```
 $ scc --wl java --files -s complexity searchcode-server